-- 465. Telenor has been required to offer MVNO access on price terms that prevent access seekers being placed in a margin squeeze.
+- 474. Telenor has been required to offer MVNO access on price terms that prevent access seekers being placed in a margin squeeze.
 The access agreement that satisfies the requirement for traffic-dependent (variable) rates must be applied, cf. section 7.5.8.
 The obligation not to put the access seeker in a margin squeeze has been fulfilled if Telenor's reference offer with variable prices gives positive margins.
-The obligation is followed up using tests that follow the above principles71 and are designed as follows: - Testing of an operator that purchases standard MVNO access from Telenor.
-The operator has 3 per cent of the retail market for telephony-connected mobile services, and collectively replicates Telenor's representative products in this market.
+The obligation is followed up using tests that follow the above principles72 and are designed as follows: - Testing of an operator that purchases standard MVNO access from Telenor.
+The operator has 3 per cent of the retail market for telephony-connected mobile services, and collectively replicates Telenor's representative products in this market. - Testing of an operator that purchases standard MVNO access from Telenor.
+The operator has a 3 per cent share of the business market for telephony-connected mobile services, and collectively replicates Telenor's representative products in this market.